MarquisOgre/digiswap-document/tokenomics/digis/controlling-digis-supply.md

 The chefs aim to **makedeflation higher than emission** by building deflationary mechanisms into Pancakeswap's products**.** The goal is for more DIGIS to leave circulation than the amount of DIGIS that's produced.

-### Reducing block emissions&#x20;

-By reducing the amount of DIGIS made per block, we slow inflation.
-This has already been done once: Since the [first reduction in block emissions](https://voting.dex.digiswap.finance/#/pancake/proposal/QmWSQZsqakCMQ1bmcoEsKzStdtdFHL6cohSjnMV9ira1EC), we've already effectively reduced the number of DIGIS entering circulation from 40 DIGIS per block to 14.5.
-But we don't want to do this too frequently, too early, for the same reason we don't want a hard cap: we still need to incentivize people to provide liquidity.

 ### Deflationary mechanisms

-Regular token burns ([view burn address](https://bscscan.com/token/0x0e09fabb73bd3ade0a17ecc321fd13a19e81ce82?a=0x000000000000000000000000000000000000dead)) are built into many of Digiswap's products (like a 10% burn of DIGIS spent on lottery tickets), with more on the way.
+Regular token burns ([view burn address](https://bscscan.com/token/0x0Ff81F18bCb9519ac6027c732D196945CA4D2a9A?a=0x000000000000000000000000000000000000dead)) are built into many of Digiswap's products (like a 10% burn of DIGIS spent on lottery tickets), with more on the way.
 Check the **** [**DIGIS Tokenomics page**](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics) **** for details on present and upcoming deflationary mechanisms.